 “Balonku ada lima, rupa rupa warnanya…, meletus balon hijau hatiku sangat kacau~~” do you still remember this song about balloon??
 This was the finale dish, where we have to blow a green balloon made from melted sugar, smashed and sprinkle it on top of other ‘balloons’.
 The other ballons were sweet juice covered with delicate thin layer of coating that will literally pop in your mouth (red = ginger, blue= pandan, yellow = star anise and purple = soursop).
 Perfect and fun way to end our dinner!

-Overall, dining at Namaaz was memorable and we had a great time both in the food and experience.
+Overall, dining at Namaaz was memorable and we had a great time both the food and experience.
 It was a fun dining indeed.
-Let’s dine!
+Every 6 to 8 months, they will change the theme with all different innovative dishes, can’t wait to visit again and try their new creation.

 Jl.
 Gunawarman No. 42